-45 Schlacher T., Baco A., Rowden A. A., O'Hara T., Clark M. R., Kelley C., Dower J. Seamount benthos in a cobalt-rich crust region of the Central Pacific: implications for conservation challenges posed by future seabed mining.
+45 Schlacher T., Baco A., Rowden A. A., O'Hara T., Clark M. R., Kelley C., Dower J. Seamount benthos in a cobaltrich crust region of the Central Pacific: implications for conservation challenges posed by future seabed mining.
 Diversity and Distributions, 2014, 20(5): 491-502.

-associated with depth, topography and water mass dynamics.46 The fauna of seamounts are still poorly documented and a limited number of seamounts, worldwide, have been investigated for the structure of the whole assemblage.
+water mass dynamics.46 The fauna of seamounts are still poorly documented and a limited number of seamounts, worldwide, have been investigated for the structure of the whole assemblage.
 The knowledge in taxonomy, the technology of molecular biology and sampling should be improved for the development of global, integrated structural and functional frameworks concerning seamount benthos.47